Air Force Promotion Prep

 3

-A few quick answers before you dig deeper.
+A few quick answers.

 What is the content based on?